TEAMING WITH NATURE: TWO HOUSES IN MAINE

 There have been two times in my career when a woman has called and was unhappy with a house she had just bought for rational reasons that didn’t provide the emotional connection that makes a house a home.
 The Farris House was the second time, and I was better prepared for the process this time.
 Both were people that I knew well and I had earned their trust over many years on matters related to design.
 It is not often talked about, but trust in the architectural relationship is very important and is what allows people to take a risk into what is often a new realm for them.
 I understood the need for reassurance that all could be made right.

 I remember standing in the second floor bedroom of the existing house.
-You could not see the water because the skylights in the roof were too high and it had to be redone by the local roofer.
+You could not see the water because the skylights in the roof were too high and it had to be redone.
 The owner was extolling on why she wanted to reuse the house and that it just needed a small addition of a couple of hundred thousand dollars.
 I asked her, “Are you going to stay within your budget, or are you going to do what you want to do?”
 She looked down at the floor and then looked up at me, and she knew that I knew her too well, and said, “I am going to do what I want to do.”
 That was all the clarity I needed.
 She used the existing house during our yearlong design process and came to understand its limitations and site much better.

 Left: Site Plan, showing the original house footprint in grey.
 Right: Aerial photograph of the finished project.